ViniciusTei/rock-paper-scissors-master/README-template.md

 # Frontend Mentor - Rock, Paper, Scissors solution

 This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+But in this challenge I tried to focus on back-end with Go lang.
+Making a multiplayer online game of Rock, Paer, Scissors.

 ## Table of contents